simpleinjector/Documentation/source/aop.rst

         context => typeof(IAccessRestricted).IsAssignableFrom(
             context.ServiceType.GetGenericArguments()[0]));

-The given context contains several properties that allows you to analyze whether a decorator should be applied to a given service type, such as the current closed generic service type (using the *ServiceType* property) and the concrete type that will be created (using the *ImplementationType* property).
-The predicate will (under normal circumstances) be called only once per closed generic type, so there is no performance penalty for using it.
+The given context contains several properties that allows you to analyze whether a decorator should be applied to a given service type, such as the current closed-generic service type (using the *ServiceType* property) and the concrete type that will be created (using the *ImplementationType* property).
+The predicate will (under normal circumstances) be called only once per closed-generic type, so there is no performance penalty for using it.

 .. _Applying-decorators-conditionally-using-type-constraints: